 The UW-L Advising Circle provides links to University-wide advising requirements and resources.
-These requirements and resources may not necessarily meet teacher education program specific requirements and resources.
-Please see your academic faculty advisor for questions regarding your teacher education requirements and helpful resources specific to your teacher education degree.
+These requirements and resources may not necessarily meet specific teacher education program requirements and resources.
+Please see your faculty advisor for questions regarding your teacher education requirements and helpful resources specific to teacher education.

 Students interested in completing a major in early